jongann-lee/jongann-lee.github.io/content/authors/admin/_index.md

 I'm an aerospace engineer with an inherent love for vehicles like aircraft, cars, and trains.
 Currently I'm interested mobile robotics, reinforcement learning, safety in control, and in a more general sense, autonomy.

 I am currently pursuing an undergraduate degree in aerospace engineering at Seoul National University.
 There I conducted research on various novel controllers for autonomous aerial vehicles under the guidance of Professor Dongjun Lee.
-I was also president of the drone club, where I participated in the Korea robot aircraft competition.
+I was also president of the drone club Bulnabi, where I participated in the Korea robot aircraft competition.

-Please feel free to reach me out!
+Please feel free to reach out!

 {style="text-align: justify;"}